KGSpindler/KGSpindler/README.md

 ## Research Interests
 I have a special interest in Cultural-, Environmental-, Behavioral- and Development Economics.

 Check out my [portfolio](https://kgspindler.github.io/kasperspindler/), where I upload interactive dashboards associated with the projects im working on.
-In each project-site there is a link to the github repository so you can download the data used and verify my findings.
+In each project-site there is a link to the github repository so you can download the data used.

 <!--
 - 🔭 I’m currently working on ...